Polish cuisine: Middle Ages

 Flaki, or flaczki, a tripe soup known since the Middle Ages and the favourite dish of king Władysław II Jagiełło (Jogaila).

 Polish cuisine in the Middle Ages was based on dishes made of agricultural produce and cereal crops (millet, rye, wheat), meats of wild and farm animals, fruits, forest fungi, berries and game, honey, herbs, and local spices.
-It was known above all for abundant use of salt from Wieliczka Salt Mine and permanent presence of groats (kasza).
+It was known above all for abundant use of salt from Wieliczka Salt Mine and consistent presence of groats (kasza).
 A high calorific value of dishes and drinking beer or mead as a basic drink was typical of Middle Ages Polish cuisine.

 During the Middle Ages Polish cuisine was heavy and spicy.
 Two main ingredients were meat (both game and beef) and cereal.
 The latter consisted initially of proso millet, but in the Late Middle Ages other types of cereal became widely used.
 Most country people did not eat bread but consumed cereals in the form of kasza or various types of flatbread.
 Some of these (for instance kołacz) are considered traditional recipes even in the 21st century.
-Apart from cereals, a large portion of the daily diet of mediaeval Poles consisted of pulses, mostly broad beans and peas.
+Apart from cereals, a large portion of the daily diet of medieval Poles consisted of pulses, mostly broad beans and peas.
 As the territory of Poland was densely forested, usage of fungi, forest berries, nuts, and wild honey was also widespread.
 Among the delicacies of the Polish nobility were honey-braised bear paws served with horseradish-flavoured salad, smoked bear tongue, and bear bacon (bears are now protected in Poland).